Anguilla national cricket team

 The Anguilla national cricket team is the representative cricket team of Anguilla.

 The team takes part in inter-regional cricket competitions in the Caribbean, but has only appeared in senior cricket twice, in the two Stanford 20/20 tournaments.
 For domestic first-class and List A purposes, Anguilla is subsumed into the Leeward Islands cricket team.
-The first Anguillian to play Test cricket for West Indies was Omari Banks in 2003.
+The first Anguillan to play Test cricket for West Indies was Omari Banks in 2003.

 History

 Representative cricket has been played by Anguilla since the late 1970s.
 Early games were played as part of the three-day (but not first-class) Heineken Challenge Trophy (the sponsored Leeward Islands Tournament), although at first the team was not a full participant and played only two games each year in the 1977, 1978 and 1979 tournaments.

 The team suffered a run of heavy defeats in their early years; Anguilla's first win in the competition came against Montserrat in the 1980 tournament.